-East meets west in this light-filled home in the West Village.
+East meets west in this organic oasis in the West Village.
 Designer Becky Shea transforms a white-walled apartment into a warm retreat through textures like wood accents and soft leather.
 An organic, timeless approach to the design and artwork, including hand-dyed pieces on linen by Carrie Crawford, paintings by Kimmy Quillin and Clay Mahn, and natural wood sculptures by Fitzhugh Karol, ties together the three-bedroom space.

 Design by Becky Shea Design | Photos by Sean Litchfield